Product

 The service offered doesn’t solve their problem

-This group of users signed up to your services because they misunderstood either the nature of their own problem, or your solution.
-They never should have made it past the trial, at the very latest.
+This group of users signed up for your services because they misunderstood the nature of their problem or your solution.
+They never should have made it past the trial at the very latest.

 Solution: If customers are misunderstanding what your service offers, you can do two things: